 Should Men Shave Their Armpits?

-Does armpit hair really have any real purpose?
+Does armpit hair have any real purpose?
 Why do we have armpit hair?
 Sure, it exists because there was probably some evolutionary reason that would explain why men have underarm hair, but is this historical context still useful today?
 As with many of the topics we talk about, it's always a personal choice.
-However, there are some great reasons that lean toward the side of going hair-free in the armpit region.
+However, some great reasons lean toward the side of going hair-free in the armpit region.

 Benefits of Shaving Armpit Hair for Men

 - Reduction of body odor.
 Armpit hair traps odor and moisture (sweat), which attaches to the follicles and can make your scent smell worse than you want it to.
 The pores in your armpits release odor-containing pheromones, which naturally produce chemicals that play a role in sexual attraction.
-However, when these pores become clogged with sweat and dirt, the end result can be quite the opposite of what you're going for.
+However, when these pores become clogged with sweat and dirt, the result can be quite the opposite of what you're going for.
 By giving your armpits a proper shave, you can give yourself a chance to smell great without carrying around an extra amount of stench.

 - Feels Airier and Less Itchy.
 When you're first trying to figure out how to shave your armpits, you might be embarking on this task because you're tired of feeling itchy or wooly under your arms.
-This is completely normal, and it's one of the reasons 21% of men in our survey said they shave their armpits when grooming.
+Feeling itchy is completely normal, and it's one of the reasons 21% of men in our survey said they shave their armpits when grooming.
 If you don't want to feel like a wooly bear, it's completely acceptable to shave your armpits and alleviate the unwanted hair that can weigh you down.

 - You'll Perform Better at Sports.
 Many athletes have shaved all of their body hair—including their armpit hair—for decades now.
 A lack of body hair is said to enhance speed and performance in sports such as swimming and biking.
-Even if it doesn't do anything for aerodynamics (the jury's still out on that one), it can help you get in a better mental state.
+Even if it doesn't do anything for aerodynamics (the jury's still out on that one), it can help you enter a better mental state.